genesiscommunitysuccess/docs/docs/tutorials/building-an-application/add-calculated-data.md

      field(name = "INSTRUMENT_ID", type = STRING)
      field(name = "LAST_PRICE", type = DOUBLE)

-Once you have defined the fields, run the following tasks in maven:
+Once you have defined the fields, run the following tasks with maven:

-1. **generateSysDef**
-2. **generateFields**
+    cd trading_app-dictionary-cache
+    mvn codegen:generateSysDef
+    mvn codegen:generateFields

-The important thing here is that these new fields have been generated as code; they are now available in the IDE to help with intellisense, which makes the remaining coding quicker, easier and less error-prone.
+The important thing here is that these new fields have now been generated as code; they are now available in the IDE to help with intellisense, which makes the remaining coding quicker, easier and less error-prone.

 ## 2. Define the POSITION and INSTRUMENT tables